abgox/abgo_bucket/README.md

 ### For ones familiar with Scoop :

 -   `scoop bucket add abgo_bucket https://github.com/abgox/abgo_bucket`
--   _**You should install `sudo` first `scoop install sudo`**_.( `sudo` is used in all App Manifests)
-    -   Why use `sudo` in App Manifest ?
-        > -   Some Apps require administrator permissions to create a link to persist data.
-        > -   To ensure that the process cannot be terminated due to permission issues when uninstalling the App.
+    -  The `abgo_bucket` here is the name of the bucket added locally, you can name it freely

--   List all installable apps
+-   List all installable apps in `abgo_bucket`

     ```powershell>
     <your_scoop_path>\bucket\abgo_bucket\bin\list_all_app.ps1